Fun Educational Activities

 *Bulletin Board

-Add a large cardboard box (large appliance size) and decorated it like a castle; a flag on top with windows cut out and a mat inside to be used for either pretend play or a quiet place to read in the castle.
+Add a large cardboard box (large appliance size) and decorate it like a castle; a flag on top with windows cut out and a mat inside to be used for either pretend play or a quiet place to read in the castle.
 Add books about the Middle Ages

 *Castles

-Build your own Medieval Castle
+Build Your Own Medieval Castle

 Download at Owl & Mouse Software site.